Structural Results for 4 x n Chomp: Unique Extension, Bimodal Asymptotic Structure, and Period-112 Geometry: The Unique Extension Lemma

 \begin{remark} Equivalently, the projection map $\pi: (a,b,c,d) \mapsto (a,b,c)$ is injective on the set of $4 \times n$ P-positions.
 This does not hold for all three-element projections: multiple $(a,b,c,d)$ may share the same $(b,c,d)$ triple. \end{remark}

+\begin{remark} Lemma \ref{lem:unique} does not assert that every triple $(a,b,c)$ extends to a P-position.
+It only says that at most one extension exists.
+Whether a valid extension always exists for sufficiently large $a$ is a separate open question.
+This existence question is the genuine content of the Unique Extension conjecture in the literature, and it remains open. \end{remark}

-\textbf{Evidence.} Conjecture~\ref{conj:unique} was tested on all 4,316,097 P-positions computed for $n \leq 500$.
-For each distinct triple $(a,b,c)$ appearing as a prefix, the number of valid extensions $d$ was counted.
-In every case, exactly one extension was found.
-No violation was detected.
+\textbf{Verification.} Lemma \ref{lem:unique} was verified computationally for all 961,619,972 P-positions with $n \leq 3000$.
+For every distinct triple $(a,b,c)$ appearing as a prefix, the number of valid extensions $d$ was counted.
+In every case exactly one extension was found.
+Zero violations were detected across the full dataset.

-Not every triple $(a,b,c)$ extends.
-Approximately 20\% of all valid triples with $a \leq 500$ appear as prefixes of P-positions.
-Every known $3 \times n$ P-position $(a,b,c)$ lies in this 20\%, but the converse fails: the majority of extending triples are $3 \times n$ N-positions.
-The $4$th row therefore ``rescues'' certain losing $3$-row configurations, turning them into P-positions for the $4$-row game.
+About 20\% of all valid triples with $a \leq 500$ appear as prefixes of P-positions.
+Every known $3 \times n$ P-position $(a,b,c)$ lies in this 20\%, but the converse fails.
+The majority of extending triples are $3 \times n$ N-positions.
+The fourth row rescues certain losing 3-row configurations, turning them into P-positions in the 4-row game.